Asthma Kits for Schools

 Having a protocol that sets out how and when the inhaler should be used will also protect staff by ensuring they know what to do in the event of a child having an asthma attack.

 How can I get an Asthma Kit for my school?

-Schools can buy inhalers and spacers from a pharmaceutical supplier, such as Crest Medical, without a prescription, provided the general advice relating to these transactions are observed.
+Schools can buy inhalers and spacers from a pharmaceutical supplier, without a prescription, provided the general advice relating to these transactions are observed.

 A supplier will need a request signed by the principal or head teacher (ideally on appropriately headed paper) stating:

 1) the name of the school for which the product is required